Automating image builds using Jenkins and Packer

 .
 Open the Jenkins management console. -

-Enter the copied password in the Administrator password field and click Continue.
+Enter the password you copied in the Administrator password field and click Continue.

 -